Angmar2722/Angmar2722.github.io/index.md

 ---
 layout: home
 title: Hola!
 subtitle: "This website is still a work in progress.
-So far I only have a few CTF writeups."
+So far I only have some CTF writeups."
 bigimg:
   - "/img/LOTRimages/minasTirith.jpg" : "Minas Tirith, opposite Mordor"
 ---